 - 3.5 Florence Day Trip to Siena

 - 3.6 Florence Day Trip to San Gimignano

 - 3.9 Final Thoughts on the Best Day Trips From Florence

-Florence is one of the most beautiful cities in Italy, so it’s no wonder so many people flock here each year.
+Florence is one of Italy’s most beautiful cities, so it’s no wonder so many people flock here each year.
 Florence has something for everyone – whether you are on a budget or splurging, whether you are an art enthusiast or a novice, whether you are a fan of the outdoors or prefer to stay in, you won’t be disappointed by Florence.

-Tuscany is a beautiful region, so why not take some day trips from Florence while you’re here?
-This post will let you know the best day trips from Florence, what to see and where to go, so you can create your ultimate Tuscany and Florence itinerary.
+This post will let you know the best day tours from Florence.
 You won’t be disappointed with these fun, colorful, and historical villages and cities once you see them!

 Where to Stay in Florence